kyma-project/kyma/docs/application-connector/docs/01-01-application-connector.md

 - Allows to map an App to a Kyma Namespace and use its registered APIs and Event catalogs in the context of that Namespace.
 - Integrates the registered APIs and Event catalogs with the Kyma Service Catalog.

-The scaling of all AC components is independent and automatic, which allows to adjust it to fit the needs of the implementation built using Kyma.
+All of the AC components scale independently, which allows to adjust it to fit the needs of the implementation built using Kyma.

 >**NOTE:** To learn more about the concept of Namespaces in Kyma, read [this](/root/kyma#details-namespaces) document.